caiorosa-dev/lab-quest/README.md

    ```

 7. **Access the application**:
-   - The web application should be accessible at `http://localhost:5173`.
+   - The web application should be accessible at `http://localhost:3000`.
+   - The dashboard application should be accessible at `http://localhost:3001`.
    - The api application should be accessible at `http://localhost:3333`.
-   - The API documentation (Swagger) can be accessed at `http://localhost:3000/docs`.
+   - The API documentation (Swagger) can be accessed at `http://localhost:3333/docs`.

 ## Additional Commands